 Dimensions: 87″ long x 41″ wide x 41″ tall

-If you need a playpen that’s super portable, this enclosure from Favorite Pet make work for you.
+If you need a playpen that’s super portable, this enclosure from Amazon Basics may work for you.
 This pen is collapsible and folds up, making it easy to take outside or pack in the car if you travel with your rabbit.
 This pen works well to use as a temporary cage on the go.
-It also comes pre-assembled so you can just set it up and use immediately.
+It also comes pre-assembled so you can just set it up and use it immediately.

-This pen provides over 19 square feet of play space, so it’s perfect for a home for two rabbits or an everyday exercise pen.
+This pen provides over 16 square feet of play space, so it’s perfect for a home for two rabbits or an everyday exercise pen.
 It’s designed for dogs, so it’s made from sturdy wire that can be used inside or outside.
+More sizes are available so you can get an even bigger pen to meet your needs.

 Play Area: Over 19 square feet